liborty/TokenCrypt/README.md

 when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted, decrypted or key directories.

 ## Releases Log

+**27Nov21** - Added buffering to further enhance perormance.
+Also, `hexgen` and `hexcheck` are now generating and converting all hex characters A-F consistently to a-f.
+Updated FAQ.md.

 **26Nov21** - Added `-r --recurse` option, so that we now have a proper archiver.
 Adopted `getopts` options processing.
 Generally fortified the code.